 I am a little claustrophobic, yet I was fine the entire time down here.
 There were many areas of open space, yet it did have its’ share of tight spaces.
 I actually found it exciting when we had to squeeze through a narrow area or duck due to a low ceiling.
 Check out this video of my husband (who is 6’3) ducking through an opening.

 All in all, this day trip to Mammoth Cave National Park ended up being one of the highlights of our weekend in Nashville.
 It was only a one hour trip from and great day trip from Nashville option.
 It was a nice break from the busy city and a fun couple of hours of exploration to visit these caves in Kentucky.
 Since we have a family bucket list goal of visiting all 50 states, I cannot wait to take the kids to Kentucky and visit Mammoth Cave National Park.
 Pin this post for later.

-To check out our other adventures in nearby Tennessee, click on my posts – Hiking the Smoky Mountains with Kids and Family Friendly Activities in Pigeon Forge.
+To check out our other adventures in nearby Tennessee, click on my posts – Smoky Mountain Hikes and Visiting Pigeon Forge with Kids.
 If you are looking for other caves to visit, check out Magnificent Caves around the Americas.

 If you enjoyed this post, please consider subscribing to DQ Family Travel.
 I send monthly emails about my latest posts which include places we have visited and travel tips.
 Please follow me on Facebook and Twitter for post updates and travel advice.
 If you would like to see daily travel pictures of where we have traveled, follow me on Instagram.
 If you would like a place to keep all of these travel posts organized, consider using Pinterest and following my boards